IS UGANDA SAFE | IS IT SAFE TO GO TO UGANDA? | IS UGANDA SAFE FOR TOURISTS & BUSINESS TRAVELS?

-Is Uganda safe for tourists?
-Well, besides the international dangers of COVID-19, It is generally safe to travel to Uganda especially if you are on a well-organized tour or safari.
+Despite the international dangers of COVID-19, Uganda is generally safe to travel to Uganda especially if you are on a well-organized tour of Uganda safari arranged by competent Uganda tour operators.
 Uganda has the friendliest people in Africa who are ready and happy to welcome visitors to their country.

 Many governments give advice to their citizens against traveling to some Uganda remote areas.
 Also, Uganda tour operators will not take you to those areas that are considered unsafe.

 Please note that there are some minor crimes in the cities and towns as with many other countries.
 However, most of these issues can easily be avoided through basic safety precautions.
 Many travelers undertake tours to Uganda every year, and the vast majority of visits are trouble-free.

 The Uganda People’s Defense Force (UPDF) attempt to deter crime has been increasingly successful with regular patrols and placement of their forces in strategic locations.

 Police presence is evident everywhere with security at the airport, borders, and public areas.